 - Do you need to work while you attend school?

 Once you’ve decided you are done, you will want to begin the planning process about a year before you actually take off the uniform.
 Involve your spouse through all of it.
-There are family decisions to be made about benefits and rights which affect the mil-spouse as well.
+There are family decisions to be made about benefits and rights which affect the military spouse as well.
+Look for retirement classes on your base, especially sessions your spouse is invited to attend.
+Many veterans recommend taking the retirement seminars twice–once when you are over a year from retirement, and again when you are just a few months away.
+You will have different questions and absorb different information each time.

-There are always military retirement changes on the horizon which you need to keep on top of, so you can be prepared for how it might affect your family.
+Remember that retirement benefits are approved by Congress, which means they are never set in stone.
+There are always military retirement changes on the horizon which you need to keep on top of, so you can be prepared for how they might affect your family.